FireSquid6/senior-thesis/scratchpad.md

 - [ ] "Act Protecting Motor Vehicle Owners" in MA
 - [ ] Kerry Adams and his tractor
-- [ ] TPM's and how they are harmfull
-  - Windows 11 requires them?
 - [ ] California right to repair act

 # Refutations